Sarah Harris Sizzles In A Tiny Yellow Bikini As She Strolls Through Tall Grass

 On Saturday, the blond bombshell took to Instagram to share her latest ad for Bang Energy.
 Like most of her promos for the beverage brand, the video was shot in Sarah’s home country.
 Luckily for the Kiwi model, there seems to be no shortage of gorgeous locations to film at in New Zealand.

-Sarah often rocks revealing swimsuits in her videos, and the two-piece she was sporting in her latest ad was especially tiny.
+Sarah often rocks revealing swimsuits in her videos, and the two-piece swimsuit she was sporting in her latest ad was especially tiny.
 It was a vibrant yellow bikini with a top that featured adjustable triangle cups and ties on the neck and back.
 The garment also had sheer accents underneath the bust and on the sides of the cups.
 Sarah’s voluptuous cleavage was slightly spilling out of the bottom of her top, which was riding up as she strolled down a beaten path surrounded by tall grass.

 The front of Sarah’s bikini bottoms dipped down in a wide V to highlight her hourglass shape.
 The side straps were thick, and they featured sheer panels similar to those on the model’s top.

 Sarah was shown walking past the camera to reveal the other side of her bikini.
-Her bottoms featured a cheeky scrunched back that left little of her curvaceous derriere to imagination.
+Her bottoms featured a cheeky scrunched back that left little of her curvaceous derriere to the imagination.

 Sarah’s makeup application included a rosy pink lip, curled lashes that were generously coated with mascara, and a blend of pink, pearl, and brown eye shadow.
 The Maxim model wore her thick blond hair styled in crimped waves.